Jackevansevo/Blog/content/2024-python-monorepo-tooling-with-pants.md

 backend locally to make changes or debug issues.
 They don't have to worry about the idiosyncrasies of python virtual environments, they just run a command.

-During the course of migrating the repo I asked an tonne of questions on the Pants slack channel.
+During the course of migrating the repo I asked a tonne of questions on the Pants slack channel.
 I found the community there to be incredibly accommodating and helpful.

 ---

-[^1]: Python has `modulefinder` in the standard library that can be used to determine the set of modules imported by a script.
+[^1]: Python has `modulefinder` in the standard library that can be used to
+    determine the set of modules imported by a script.
 But it falls short in a lot of cases.

-[^2]: For these situations pants does support multiple lockfiles but we've never had to reach for it.
+[^2]: For these situations pants does support multiple lockfiles but we've
+    never had to reach for it.

-[^3]: At a previous job we had a Slack bot reminder every time dependabot merged changes to remind people to merge upstream and explicitly rebuild their containers/re-create their virtual environments.
+[^3]: At a previous job we had a Slack bot reminder every time dependabot
+    merged changes to remind people to merge upstream and explicitly rebuild their containers/re-create their virtual environments.